Lakshmiprasannathalluru08/CODSOFT-TASK-4/README.md

 **Contributors**

-Thalluru LakshmiPrasanna
+<u>Thalluru LakshmiPrasanna</u>

 **Future Scope**

 1.Use Deep Learning models like LSTM or BERT for better spam detection accuracy.
 2.Extend it to emails, social media, or chat apps (WhatsApp, Telegram, etc.).

-3. Add support for multiple languages (e.g., Hindi, Telugu, etc.) for global use.
+3.Add support for multiple languages (e.g., Hindi, Telugu, etc.) for global use.
 4.Implement real-time spam detection in mobile or web applications.
 5.Combine with phishing or malware detection for enhanced security.